unexpectedjs/unexpected/documentation/assertions/function/to-throw-a.md

     did not throw
 ```

-To test functions that require input wrap the function invocation in an anonymous function
+To test functions that require input wrap the function invocation in an anonymous function:

 ```javascript
 function willThrow(input) {